El Fasher massacre: Rapid Support Forces

-RSF militia commander Shiraz Khalid received the a UAE-owned Sky News Arabia anchor, Tsabih Mubarak, on 9 November.
+RSF militia commander Shiraz Khalid received the UAE-owned Sky News Arabia anchor, Tsabih Mubarak, on 9 November.
 Sky News Arabia claimed that the security and humanitarian situation in El Fasher had stabilized.
 Despite Sky News Arabia being state media, the friendly interaction and hugging between the two nevertheless outraged the Sudanese community.
 This comes particularly as Khalid has incited RSF fighters to commit war crimes.
 Weeks prior, videos of Khalid published where she encouraged fighters to rape and impregnate women to "cleanse their lineage."
 Sky News Arabia's de facto owner Sheikh Mansour bin Zayed Al Nahyan, (Note: Sky News Arabia is a joint venture between the UAE-based International Media Investments (IMI) corporation and the UK-based Sky News.
 IMI is a subsidiary owned entirely by Abu Dhabi Media Investment Corporation (ADMIC), which is a private investment of Al Nahyan.) who is the Vice President of the UAE and a member of the ruling Abu Dhabi family, has met RSF's Hemedti and funded RSF operations in Sudan.

 Sudanese Armed Forces

 In an address on 27 October, the day El Fasher was captured, al-Burhan first accused the RSF of killing civilians.
 The SAF have accused the RSF of targeting mosques and aid workers.

-In response to Sky News Arabia's anchor Mubarak likely being granted safe passage into El Fasher by the RSF, the Sudanese Ministry of Culture, Information, and Tourism banned the channel from operating with Sudan.
-The Ministry stated that it made the decision on the basis that Sky News Arabia had not gotten official accreditation.
+In response to Sky News Arabia's anchor Mubarak likely being granted safe passage into El Fasher by the RSF, the Sudanese Ministry of Culture, Information, and Tourism banned the channel from operating within Sudan.
+The Ministry stated that it made the decision on the basis that Sky News Arabia had not been granted official accreditation.